 The versatile major prepares students for careers in public relations/corporate affairs, investor relations and marketing communication in either in-house or agencies.
 If you enjoy various forms of communication (writing and conversing), have good interpersonal skills and able to work under pressure, this might just be the major for you!

-This major guides students about the creation of new businesses, either as stand-alone new firms or as part of existing organisations’ new business growth plans.
-The rigorous entrepreneurship practicum will accustom you with tools, techniques, theories, and practices that will enable you to identify, refine, incubate and grow new business ideas.
+The Entrepreneurship major is for undergraduates who want to learn about creating new businesses, either as stand-alone new firms or as part of existing organisations’ new business growth plans.
+Through a slew of targeted electives, entrepreneurship study missions to places such as Silicon Valley and other entrepreneurial locations, and the entrepreneurship practicum, you will become familiar with tools, techniques, theories, and practices that will enable you to identify, refine, incubate and grow your new business ideas.
 This major is perfect for those with the hungry to start something extraordinary.

 Academic Advisors: Aurobindo Ghosh, Chiraphol New Chiyachantana, Karen Gan